Saturday, February 21, 2026

 Add to this, the complexity of the story, the world building happening in parallel.
 The really dark and large scale consequences of the powerful people making simple decisions of hate based on fear and you have as amazing a world as you want in a fantasy story!

-You have even the worst villain have redeeming traits.
-You have most of the heroic people also having anger, short sight, bitterness and even arrogance at times.
+Here, even the worst villain have redeeming traits.
+Most of the heroic people also having anger, short sight, bitterness and even arrogance at times.

 I LOVE ( not love, LOVE) how they are able to show ideas as black and white while still keeping the characters as gray!